 Through discussions and activities led by our museum educators, students will explore museum content and collaborate on curriculum-linked activities, all in real time.

-Review our current workshops below and look for new livestream opportunities throughout the year.
+Review our current programs below and look for new opportunities throughout the year.

 Shape Shifters: The Art and Math of Costume Design

 Investigate how shapes inspire costume designers and transform shapes to create your own sketch!

 - Explore character and setting using some of your favorite Disney heroes and villains

 - Discover composite shapes and shape transformations (flips, rotations, and size) used by costume designers

 - Practice visual literacy by examining artifacts in the Heroes and Villains: The Art of the Disney Costume exhibit